nibi-lang/nibi/docs/LANGUAGE.md

 The table above provides an organized and concise overview of the available instructions in this programming language, along with their descriptions and return values.

+# Execution contexts

+Execution contexts dictate the length of time a defined variable exits.
+When the context is exited, all declared variables are removed.
+Instructions that create contexts within the global context are as follows: `fn` `if` `try`, and `loop`.
+If a variable is defined in one of these instructions, then the variable will be removed.

 # Type Prompting